Share this

 Technology is taking much of the guesswork out of medicine.
 Innovations in patient monitoring and data collection now allow doctors and other healthcare professionals to track patients' conditions over time, sometimes without even requiring in-person visits.

-Anyone interested in the biggest questions around human health and flourishing - how we live, how we care for each other, and how these systems can be improved - should be acutely aware of new progress in patient monitoring, particularly remote patient monitoring (RPM), as healthcare grows increasingly decentralized, democratized, and intelligent.
+Anyone interested in the biggest questions around human health and wellbeing – how we live, how we care for each other, and how these systems can be improved – should be acutely aware of new progress in patient monitoring, particularly remote patient monitoring (RPM).
+Healthcare is becoming increasingly decentralized, enabling telehealth for more democratized access to care.

-With microsampling, it is less and less important that patients visit clinics to receive optimum care.
-More and more, they can receive it in the comfort of their homes or elsewhere, by taking and shipping their own samples and consulting with well-informed medical professionals through Skype, Google Hangouts, for FaceTime.
+With microsampling, it is less important for patients to visit clinics to receive optimum care.
+In many cases, they can receive care in the comfort of their homes, offices or elsewhere.

-Thus, microsampling helps enable constant medical supervision without the inconvenience of constant in-person appointments.
+Thus, remote microsampling helps enable continuous medical monitoring without the inconvenience of frequent in-person appointments.
 It allows healthcare professionals to get more information at more appropriate times, for more useful insights, without unreasonable costs or additional burden on patients' bandwidth.

-Much success in microsampling has already been achieved in the realms of therapeutic drug monitoring and other long-term treatments.
+Much success in microsampling has already been achieved in the realms of therapeutic drug monitoring (TDM), toxicology, clinical trials, infectious disease studies, and other areas.

 - It eliminates the hematocrit (HCT) bias that reduced the effectiveness and slowed the adoption of earlier small-volume dried blood collection methods, generating results comparable to those from the wet blood gold standard.